-Evaluating the impact of using the HiRes-SIR on seasonal prediction skill in:
+Evaluating the added-value of using the EnESA-SIR on seasonal prediction skill in:

-1. Sea Ice changes across the Arctic and their linkages/impacts on mid-latitudes (e.g. precipitation in the Mediterranean Sea)

-2. The North Atlantic ocean circulation, in particular its response to recent freshening of the Labrador sea and its subsequent impacts on the subpolar gyre (characterized by an unprecedented cooling)

-3. The NAO, ENSO and their teleconnections
+- 1. Sea Ice changes across the Arctic and their linkages/impacts on mid-latitudes (e.g. precipitation/clouds in the Mediterranean Sea) - 2.
+The North Atlantic ocean circulation, in particular its response to recent freshening of the Labrador sea and its subsequent impacts on the subpolar gyre (characterized by an unprecedented cooling) - 3.
+The NAO, ENSO and their teleconnections